firedrakeproject/firedrake-fluids/README.md

 * [gmsh](http://geuz.org/gmsh/) (optional, but required to run some tests)
 * pdfLaTeX (optional, but required to build the user manual from source)

+Note that the codebase is designed to run on the Linux operating system.
+All development and testing of Firedrake-Fluids is done on the Ubuntu Linux distribution.

 ## Quick start
 * Append the Firedrake-Fluids `models` directory to your `PYTHONPATH` environment variable using, for example,